vitkolos/notes-ipp/semestr5/programovani-cpp/stanford.md

 	- `consteval` … expression must be evaluated at compile time
 - passing predicates/functors
 	- global functions can be passed as functors
-		- actually, thay are passed as function pointers
+		- actually, they are passed as function pointers
 		- `bool isVowel(char c)` is passed as type `bool(*)(char)`
 	- lambdas
 		- can capture context